MaxBittker/raven-js-exposed-null/README.md

 # Exposed Null Checker
-This plugin allows Raven-js to report when and where a null type may have been rendered into the DOM By default, it looks for occurrences of: "NaN", "undefined", and "[object Object]".
+This plugin allows Raven-js to report when and where a null type may have been rendered into the DOM.
+By default, it looks for occurrences of: "NaN", "undefined", and "[object Object]".

 why?: